 Follow nationwide best practices

-21CP serves as consultants to the Task Force.
-21CP's Ron Davis, Chuck Ramsey, Sean Smoot, and Roberto Villasenor have been providing in-depth technical assistance to the Task Force.
+21CP served as consultants to the Task Force.
+21CP's Ron Davis, Chuck Ramsey, Sean Smoot, and Roberto Villasenor provided in-depth technical assistance to the Task Force.

 In the wake of a controversial officer-involved shooting, 21CP has assisted the California Department of Justice in reviewing the Sacramento Police Department's use of force policies, training, and practices.
 21CP is working to assess the Department's current state, collect information about its practices, engage with community and officer stakeholders, and provide concrete guidance and recommendations on changes.
 This work resulted in a comprehensive report, released in January 2019, by the California Attorney General that made 40 specific recommendations for the Department.

 21CP's Ron Davis, Kathleen O’Toole, Chuck Ramsey, Sean Smoot, Roberto Villasenor, Matthew Barge, and Nola Joyce have all contributed to the in-depth initiative.